billg-splunk/javashop-otel/README.md

 //}

+To save changes in vi type

+:wq

 Make sure you saved your changes to shop/src/main/java/com/shabushabu/javashop/shop/model/Instrument.java

-To save changes in vi

-:wq

 # Build and Deploy Application

-docker-compose down

-mvn clean install

-docker-compose up -d --build
+./BuildAndDeploy.sh

 Waiting a few minutes.....